quantmind/giottojs.org/site/d3-fluid.md

 <script src="https://giottojs.org/latest/d3-fluid.min.js"></script>
 ```

-## Layout

-### Rows

-A row is a layout component and it is only used to store information
-about the dashboard layout.

-### Columns

-A row is composed by one or more columns.

-## Paper
+## Design

-The paper is another name for a container of data visualizations.
+The paper is a container of plots.
 The following components make up a paper:

 * A default data serie name from the [dataStore][] container